Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Preliminaries

 \subsection{Unlearning Principles}

 We identify four principles that we consider as the pillars of achieving successful federated unlearning.
-Similar objectives of the first three principles can also be found in~\cite{bourtoule2021machine, chen2022recommendation}.
+Similar objectives of the first three principles can also be found in previous studies~\citep{bourtoule2021machine,li2024making}.

-\nosection{P1: Unlearning Completeness} Completely unlearning the influence of target data refers to entirely revoking the target data information learned by ML models, making it irretrievable.
-In some real-world scenarios, completeness may be partially sacrificed for efficiency.

-\nosection{P2: Unlearning Efficiency} Efficiency is another important principle of unlearning.
-Practical ML models often involve large-scale datasets and parameters, which results in significant computational overheads in terms of both time and space.
-As a consequence, retraining from scratch is prohibitive.

-\nosection{P3: Model Utility} It is evident that both clients and servers desire to maintain model performance after unlearning.
+\begin{itemize} \item \textbf{P1: Unlearning Completeness.} Complete unlearning refers to entirely removing the influence, i.e., memory, of target data, making it irretrievable.
+In some real-world scenarios, completeness may be partially sacrificed for efficiency. \item \textbf{P2: Unlearning Efficiency.} Practical ML models often involve large-scale datasets and parameters, which results in significant computational overheads in terms of both time and space.
+As a consequence, retraining from scratch is prohibitive and efficiency is an important principle. \item \textbf{P3: Model Utility.} It is evident that both clients and servers desire to maintain model performance after unlearning.
 However, it is important to acknowledge that unlearning a significant amount of data lineage would inevitably diminish the model utility, because unlearning is equivalent to reducing the amount of training data.
-Thus, an adequate unlearning method needs to generate an unlearned model that achieves comparable performance to a model retrained from scratch.

-\nosection{P4: Data Privacy} In the context of federated learning, the raw data is possessed by a set of clients who are unwilling and not authorized to share it with each other.
-Due to this inherent limitation, it becomes imperative to ensure that user privacy, i.e., sharing raw data, is not compromised during the federated unlearning process.
+Thus, an adequate unlearning method needs to generate an unlearned model that achieves comparable performance to a model retrained from scratch $\theta_{\lnot}^*$. \item \textbf{P4: Data Privacy.} Due to the inherent requirement of federated learning, it becomes imperative to ensure that user privacy, i.e., sharing raw data, is not compromised during federated unlearning. \end{itemize}